Connecting Gmail to ReferralPulse

 The wizard has a Copy button next to the keyword rule so you can paste it into Gmail without retyping.

 The keyword rule is conservative on purpose.
 It catches most of the phrasings people use for intros and referrals, but it misses a few unusual ones (like "looping in" or "connecting you with").
 If you want to catch more, you can add to the rule in Gmail.
-The classifier on this side will only act on messages it recognizes; any forwarded message that doesn't classify as an intro or referral is dropped quietly.
+Any forwarded message that doesn't recognize as an intro or referral is dropped quietly.

 Adding more forwarding addresses